starkinfra/sdk-dotnet/README.md

 }
 ```

-**Note**: Instead of using IssuingHolder and IssuingRule objects, you can also pass each element in dictionary format
+**Note**: Instead of using IssuingHolder objects, you can also pass each element in dictionary format

 ### Query IssuingHolders